-Manufacturing Technology, DFM Option, Bachelor of Science (BS)
+Manufacturing Technology Major, DFM Option, Bachelor of Science (BS)

 Notes: Including university requirements, the above program requires a minimum of 180 credits, an average of 15 credits per quarter for a 12 quarter, four-year program.
 The 180 credits are based upon the following assumptions:

 - Students have had one year of high school drafting.
-If this assumption is not true, then the student will have to take METC 102 or TECH 102;
+If this assumption is not true, then the student will have to take METC 102;

 - Students will have satisfied university competencies.
 If this assumption is not true, then the student will have to complete up to six more credits of classes.
 (See university competencies.)